 In 2011, Brian began the process of voluntarily organizing a community outreach program to teach fine furniture making in the Maine State Prison Industries Program.
-The Maine Prison Outreach Program in Warren, Maine commenced in August 2012 and continues its seventh year of operation in 2019.
-The Maine program is designed to be self-sustaining, and was modeled after the American Furniture Masters Institute's (AFMI) Prison Outreach Program.
-As the current students build their skills, they will then be able to transfer their fine woodworking skills and knowledge to other inmates.
+The Maine Prison Outreach Program (Warren, Maine) commenced in August 2012 and continues its seventh year of operation in 2019.
+The Maine program is designed to be self-sustaining, and was modeled after the American Furniture Masters Institute's (AFMI) Prison Outreach Program based in New Hampshire.

 It's been over ten years since the Maine Prison Outreach Program began.
 Students have embraced the creative impulse by designing unique pieces, not designs copied from a book and have made numerous exceptional pieces over the years.

-Howard Hatch (Portland) currently leads the program while Brian Reid (Rockland) and Jeffrey Cooper (Portsmouth, NH) are secondary instructors.
-Dylan Fuller (pictured far right) taught between 2012-2015.
+Howard Hatch currently leads the program; Reid now serves as a backup instructor.
+Dylan Fuller (far right) taught between 2012-2015.

-Maine Prison Outreach furniture can be purchased through the Maine State Prison Showroom, 358 Main St., Thomaston, ME.
+Maine Prison Outreach furniture can currently be purchased through the Maine State Prison Showroom, 358 Main St., Thomaston, ME.